phlavaty/frinxio.github.io/frinx-uniconfig/user-guide/uniconfig-operations/uniconfig-shell/readme.md

 lbr      (alias for 'logging-status broker restconf')
 ```

-* After opening Show mode, a new UniConfif transaction is open.
+* After opening Show mode, a new UniConfig transaction is open.
 Transaction is closed after leaving this mode.

 ```shell Opening Show operational mode
 uniconfig>show